Hamsini11/Chess-AIProject/README.md

 ##### Key Components:
 ---------------------
 ###### ♔ ChessPiece:
-♕ Represents a chess piece with its color and type. \\n ♕ Provides methods for determining legal moves based on the piece type.
+♕ Represents a chess piece with its color and type. <br/>
+♕ Provides methods for determining legal moves based on the piece type.

 ###### ♔ ChessBoard:
-♕ Represents the chessboard and its current state.
+♕ Represents the chessboard and its current state.<br/>
 ♕ Implements the chessboard and manages all core gameplay mechanics, including move validation, tracking attacked squares, and checking game-ending conditions like checkmate.

 ###### ♔ MinimaxAgent: